leenathomas01/connector-os/docs/03_signal_topography.md

 - Accelerometer drift (physics)
 - Temperature gradient (thermodynamics)

-...what actually matters is the **structure**, not the domain.
+What matters is not the domain label — it is the structural behavior of the signal.

-The Universal Topography Mapping Layer (UTML) converts any raw input into a standardized **shape language** that Connector OS can act on.
+The Universal Topography Mapping Layer (UTML) converts raw input streams into a standardized **topography feature vector** that Connector OS can regulate against.

 This document defines:

-- The universal features extracted from any domain
+- The universal structural features extracted from any domain
-- The translation rules
+- The deterministic translation pipeline
 - Worked examples
 - How UTML integrates with CMP (Layer 2) and Control Logic (Layer 3)